wp-plugins/redi-restaurant-reservation/readme.txt

 * Send client reservation confirmation emails from wordpress account

 Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>
+Please allow 1 business day for us to confirm your payment and upgrade your account.

 = Additional services =
 * Make clients from your facebook fans. <a href="http://www.slideshare.net/sergeiprokopov/make-clients-from-your-facebook-fans">View presentation.</a>